wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 # Getting Started: Netlify

 Hugo pairs nicely with Netlify.
 Hugo is a great service to build your website, but you need Netlify to deploy your app.
 There is already great documentation on [pairing the two](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/), so I won't go into great detail.
-But basically just create an account on netlify and connect it to your GitHub repo.
-Make sure you create a `netlify.toml` file and you copy and past the contents of my [netlify.toml file](https://github.com/wkye/personal-website/blob/main/netlify.toml).
+Create an account on netlify and connect it to your GitHub repo.
+Make sure you create a `netlify.toml` file and copy and paste the contents of my [netlify.toml file](https://github.com/wkye/personal-website/blob/main/netlify.toml).

 # Setting up your home page